 The College is allocated a rate of funding for each student's study programme adjusted for planned hours and weighted for necessary course costs, retention and with additional funding for those students at a disadvantage; this includes funding for students based on socioeconomic indices linked to postcode, and funding to enable the pursuance of GCSE English and Maths for students who have yet to attain this qualification.
-The allocation is based on the principle of lagged learner numbers.
-The level of funding for 2022/23 will be based on student number data relating to 2021/22 submitted in data return R04 and R06.
+The allocation is based on the principle of lagged learner numbers for all learners except those on a T level for which there is in-year clawback if contractual targets are not met.
+The level of funding for 2023/24 will be based on student number data relating to 2022/23 submitted in data return R04 and R06.
 For colleges this is then extrapolated to a full year estimate using historic data.
-ESFA timescales were that FE colleges were informed about allocations by the end of March 2022.
+ESFA timescales were that FE colleges were informed about allocations by the end of March 2023.
 The changes to the funding methodology announced by the agency will be fully incorporated into allocations

-For 2022/23 the study of GCSE Maths and English for all learners aged 16-18 remains a condition of funding.
+For 2023/24 the study of GCSE Maths and English for all learners aged 16-18 remains a condition of funding.

-For learners aged 19+ who are continuing in 2022/23, a programme which they began aged 16-18, they remain eligible for funding at 16-18 rates and their funding is generated through the 16-18 route.
+For learners aged 19+ who are continuing in 2023/24, a programme which they began aged 16-18, they remain eligible for funding at 16-18 rates and their funding is generated through the 16-18 route.

 The 16-18 model aims to consolidate movement in participation year on year, ie if the College exceeds its contractual targets through over-recruitment this additional participation should automatically be incorporated into the next year's allocation provided sufficient funding is available - this is referred to as consolidated growth.
 Conversely failure to meet funding targets will result in a decline in funding in the subsequent year.
-In year growth is only possible if the College recruits more than the ESFA threshold for students in excess of contracted levels (note this rule is adjusted by the agency annually and is currently 100).
+In year growth is only possible if the College recruits more than the ESFA threshold for students in excess of contracted levels (note this rule is adjusted by the agency annually).